paxswill/evesrp/README.md

     pip install EVE-SRP

+If you're planning on using either the Brave Core or one of the OAuth-based authentication mechanisms, you'll need to install either of those options like
+so:

+    pip install EVE-SRP[BraveCore]

+or

+    pip install EVE-SRP[OAuth,BraveCore]

 You will also need the appropriate adapter for your database of choice.
 For example, I use PostgreSQL, and use the psycopg2 adapter: